sleekmason/Lilidog/README.md

 This leaves out any recommended or suggested packages, allowing for complete control over package installation. <br/>
 No unwanted packages will be installed by default.
 This can be changed after install if desired. <br/>

-- Switch between two different panels on the fly. - Customize your own to be toggled when desired.

-- Tint2 panel by default, with an options for FbPanel. <br/>
+- Tint2 panel by default, with an options for FbPanel.
 Try them both under 'Toggles' in the menu.

 - Jgmenu is now the menu for all versions.
 Huge amount of customization available. <br/>
-Go to menu -> configuration -> jgmenu.conf for how to change items and themes.
+Go to menu -> configuration -> jgmenu.conf for how to change items.
+For themes, go to Jgmenu Theme Changer and use "o" or "g".

 - Wallpapers - Place any image you would like to use as a wallpaper in ~/Pictures/wallpapers. <br/>
 Go to Menu -> Configuration -> Wallpaper Chooser to change wallpapers. <br/>